sim642/shy/README.md

 ### Checking out
 Any branch and commit can be checked out using `shy checkout`.
 **NB!
 Any uncommited files may be overwritten.**

+### Searching content
+The `shy search` command can be used to recursively search content in a specific commit.